blazinbanana/EarlyCare/.ipynb_checkpoints/README-checkpoint.md

 Try the interactive demo where you can input blood test values and get predictions.

-You can also input a batch of patient's records (for clinicians) as long as the columns are ordered well.
+You can also input a batch of patient's records (for clinicians) as long as the column names are ordered well (exact matches) .
 The predictions will be saved as a csv file, with 1 indicating high risk and 2 indicating low risk.

 ## Technologies Used
 - Python, Pandas, NumPy, Scikit-learn